mc1017/Music-Synthesiser/readme.md

    - Current playing octave number
    - Current mode for other advanced features
    - Current playing volume
 6. **CAN Communication**: Transmitter keyboards will send key array information to the reciever borad, along with it's position among multiple connected keyboards.
 The reciever board will play the note according the the recieved information.
-(With connectoin up to 2 keyboards)
+(With connectoin up to 2 keyboards!)
+The CAN message is in the following format: Byte 0-3: the keyArray of the keyboard. if no key is pressed, the code will show 0xf for all bytes.
+Byte 5 is set as position variable which store the position of the keyboard in the handshake.
+It is used to determine which octave it is in for the key.
-7. **Polyphony** : The
+7. **Polyphony** : The keyboard is capable of playing all 12 keys simutaneuously (possibly more with connected keyboards).
+This is done by scanning through all 12 keys during the interrupt, and incrementing all keys based on its step size.
+The Vout is then divided by the number of active keys to avoid clipping.

 ## Code Structure